FAQs

 APPG meetings are held for Members of Parliament and the House of Lords to learn more about the issues facing people with ME.
 The Parliamentary Security Department has specified that APPG meetings must not be advertised to the public for security reasons.
 However, guests may be invited to speak or provide evidence to the APPG in order to provide the best information possible about ME to those in attendance.
 You can find more information on the relevant APPG rule here.
 Meeting minutes are required to be open to the public and will be posted to this website as soon as possible after meetings.

 MPs work on issues that are important to their constituents.
-You can ask your MP to attend meetings of this APPG and even join the APPG as an officer.
+You can ask your MP to attend meetings of this APPG and even join the APPG.

 Unfortunately not, parliamentary rules are very clear that MPs can only do work on personal issues for their own constituents.
 Our All-Party Parliamentary Group works on the broader issues around ME that affect many people.